Millionaire21/hello-world/README.md

 # hello-world
-Not sure what this is but there is a first time for everything Craig David seven days
+Not sure what this is but there is a first time for everything
+//Craig David seven days//
 I was checking this girl next door
 When her parents went out
-She phoned said, "Hey, boy, come on right around."
+#She phoned said, "Hey, boy, come on right around."#
-So I knock at the door
+//So I knock at the door..
 You was standing with a bottle of red wine
 Ready to pour
 Dressed in long black satin and lace to the floor